Juan-Jones/earnonlinemoney/content/blog/tiktok-monetization.md

 ## TikTok Monetization Opportunities

 Unlocking effective *TikTok monetization strategies* requires a deep understanding of the platform's features and opportunities for generating revenue.
-You can [monetize your social media channel]({{< relref "social-media-monetization" >}}) easily on TikTok.
+You can monetize your social media channels easily on TikTok.
 Utilize its unique features to generate income.
 Engage with your audience through creative content.
 Use TikTok’s Creator Fund and live gifts.
 Collaborate with brands for sponsored posts.
 Maximize your reach with trending challenges.
-Grow your follower base to unlock more earning potential.
+Grow your follower base to unlock more [web-based earning potential]({{< relref "digital-income-ideas" >}}).
 Leverage your creativity to stand out and attract more partnerships.
 To capitalize on TikTok as a monetization avenue, consider implementing the following monetization methods:

 ### Creator Marketplace